İzmir plot: Later events

 As a result of the hearings, all pashas except for Rüştü Pasha were acquitted.
 These pashas did not return to the army again and were informed that they were retired on 27 January 1927.
 Rauf Bey, who was sentenced to ten years of exile but was abroad during the decision and returned to the country on 5 July 1935, was acquitted through a statement published on 22 October 1939 by the Deputy Chairman of the Republican People's Party and Prime Minister Refik Saydam and later became a representative of Kastamonu.
 Following his application to the Military Court of Cassation on 23 July 1943, he was tried by examining the documents of the İzmir Assassination case, and due to his former services, he was subjected to his retirement pension and was completely dismissed from the case.

 In the 30th anniversary of the İzmir Conspiracy, a notice appeared in some newspapers in August 1956 which invited people for prayers on 25 August in Şişli Mosque in the memory of Nail Bey, Cavid Bey, Hilmi Bey and Dr. Nâzım Bey, who were executed following the trials in Ankara.
 The organizer of the event was Nadir Nail Keçili, the son of Nail Bey.
 Fahri Can, one of the members of the former Committee of Union and Progress, who made statements to journalists in the courtyard of the mosque after prayers, also referred to the acquittal of Rauf Orbay, suggesting that similar mistakes could have been made in the prosecution of other defendants.
 Can said that he represented the families of those who were executed and wanted a court hearing again, and added that they would bring the executed people's bodies to the Monument of Liberty, where they deserved to be.
 In the days when the announcement was made, it found its place in the printed media of the period, but it later lost its importance and the attempt failed before reaching the legal authorities.

 In popular culture

 The background of the assassination attempt is explained through the eyes of the members of the Committee of Union and Progress, in the novel named Kurt Kanunu, written by Kemal Tahir in 1969.
-The sections of the book, which consists of three chapters, are narrated by Abdülkadir Bey (referred to as Abdülkerim Bey in the book), Kara Kemal Bey and Emin Bey's childhood friend Emin Bey, respectively.
+The sections of the book, which consists of three chapters, are narrated by Abdülkadir Bey (referred to as Abdülkerim Bey in the book), Kara Kemal Bey and the latter's childhood friend Emin Bey, respectively.
 The novel was adapted into a movie in 1992, and later a TV series in 2012.